CBD for Pancreatitis in Dogs

 If you suspect that your dog has pancreatitis, you should take them to your holistic veterinarian right away.
-Because it is a very serious condition that often is mistaken for a different issue, you should be sure to ask your veterinarian to test for pancreatitis.
+Because it is a very serious condition that can often be mistaken for a different issue, you should be sure to ask your veterinarian to test for pancreatitis.

 Your veterinarian may run a variety of tests and may first check for gallstones and reflux.
 An x-ray, radiograph, ultrasound, and blood work will be able to test for elevated enzymes and trauma to the pancreas and surrounding organs.
 The vet may also test insulin levels because the pancreas can impact the production of insulin in the body.

 Often a veterinarian will prescribe pain management options since there is no fast, easy way to fix the issue.
 They may want to do IV fluid therapy, medication to help prevent vomiting and dehydration, monitoring of fat intake, and anti-inflammatory medications.
 It should be noted that, as with any medication, there may be dangerous side-effects.
 These side effects may throw the body even further out of balance, which is why so many pet parents are turning to holistic options to ease their pup’s pancreatic problems.